-The state of Tennessee stopped using the GED® exam for HSE (high school equivalency) testing a few years back and changed to the HiSET®.
+The state of Tennessee stopped using the GED exam for high school equivalency testing a few years back and changed to the HiSET.
 The GED is offered exclusively in a computer-based format while the HiSET is available both in computerized and paper-based formats.

 The Onsego course comes with numerous video lessons that include transcripts so you’ll learn everything you need to know in an easy-to-understand way and in bite-size portions.
-So get all set to pass the Tennessee HiSET test fast!
+So get all set to pass the GED® or the Tennessee HiSET® test fast!

-- You cannot have a secondary education degree (high school diploma)
+- You cannot have a secondary education degree (high school or equivalent diploma).

-- You are not signed up for another school program
+- You cannot be signed up for another school program

-- In Tennessee, you first need to take the HiSET practice test
+- In Tennessee, you first need to take and pass the HiSET practice test.

 The HiSET, just like the GED, measures knowledge and skills at a level that is comparable to that of high school seniors upon graduation.
 There are five HiSET tests that cover the academic fields of Literacy Reading, Literacy Writing, Social Studies, Math, and Science.